 As a solicitor or vendor associated with supporting this industry, Legal Tech is the ultimate showcase of products, if your product isn’t exhibited there it probably isn’t worth having.
-Year on year they improve their products and provide the tools to satisfy the demand for the ever increasing and exacting requirements.
+Year on year they improve their products and provide the tools to satisfy the demand for the ever-increasing and exacting requirements.

-Fortunately, I don’t have to chose only one as I have the luxury of being able to utilise a number of the leading vendors tools to accomplish what I need for my clients and I can achieve the desired results in a number of ways.
+Fortunately, I don’t have to choose only one as I have the luxury of being able to utilise a number of the leading vendors’ tools to accomplish what I need for my clients and I can achieve the desired results in a number of ways.
 This is clearly good for my customers as we can ensure the most appropriate tool is used for the task at hand.

-Furthermore, I have noticed a trend with some large law firms who are no longer prepared to run the risk of choosing the wrong product and/or maintaining an expensive in house litigation support team, but prefer to outsource their eDiscovery/eDisclosure cases to a service provider who is better equipped to keep pace with the technology.
+Furthermore, I have noticed a trend with some large law firms who are no longer prepared to run the risk of choosing the wrong product and/or maintaining an expensive in house litigation support team but prefer to outsource their eDiscovery/eDisclosure cases to a service provider who is better equipped to keep pace with the technology.
 They can outsource the whole headache to someone else, like CYFOR.

 The litigation support manager of one leading law firm is now advocating the forensic collection of data in every instance as his expectation for the UK to move more towards the US style of disclosure becomes more of the rule than the exception.

 Situations become even more complex because cross border applications and orders to disclose data are fraught with danger too in terms of data protection.
-US courts think nothing of ordering one party to produce data which is potentially hosted within the borders of another country.
-If they fail to produce because the host country forbids it they fall foul of the US court; conversely if they produce, they breach the host countries rules.
+US courts think nothing of ordering one party to produce data that is potentially hosted within the borders of another country.
+If they fail to produce because the host country forbids it they fall foul of the US court; conversely, if they produce, they breach the host countries rules.
 Fortunately, courts are more appreciative of the constraints and will where possible find an appropriate mechanism to facilitate the court proceedings and the relevant laws.
 But not all judges are familiar with the problems.